-No material likely developments are foreseen at this time that may affect the Company's operations, except for during the 2021-22 year Gateway Health will engage consultants and commence design and construct costings to develop a new campus on land at 40 Mackay Street Wangaratta.
+No material likely developments are foreseen at this time that may affect the Company's operations.

 Further information about likely developments in the operations of the Company and the expected results of those operations in future financial years has not been included in this report because disclosure of the information would be likely to result in unreasonable prejudice to the Company.